-- 2. The Immigration Office registers the application within 3 working days of "notification".
-This can be prolonged up to 10 working days when a large number of asylum seekers arrive at the same time, rendering it difficult in practice to register applications within the 3 working days deadline. - 3.
-The asylum seeker "lodges" (introduit) his or her application either immediately when it is made, or as soon as possible after the "notification" but no later than 30 days after the application has been made.
-This period may exceptionally be prolonged by way of Royal Decree, which has not occurred so far.
-When the application is lodged, the asylum seeker receives a "proof of asylum application" certifying his or her status as a first-time applicant ("Annex 26") or a subsequent applicant ("Annex 26-quinquies").
-The Immigration Office informs the CGRS of the lodging of the application.
+3. The asylum seeker "lodges" (introduit) his or her application either immediately when it is made, or as soon as possible after the "notification" but no later than 30 days after the application has been made.48 This period may exceptionally be prolonged by way of Royal Decree, which has not occurred so far.
+When the application is lodged, the asylum seeker receives a "proof of asylum application" certifying his or her status as a first-time applicant ("Annex 26") or a subsequent applicant ("Annex 26 quinquies").
+The Immigration Office informs the CGRS of the lodging of the application.49